Chris Walker of Refine Labs

 “The reality is buyers trust their peers way more than the results they get.
 They know there are affiliate links.
 They know there's pay-to-play stuff.
 They know that the vendor’s blog isn’t objective.
 And so, when people are making buying decisions, they make those searches elsewhere.
 They make those searches in places where their peers are – a Slack community, a Reddit channel, a Facebook group, a direct message, an email, or a Zoom.
 They talk to somebody that they trust more than the results they get in Google.”

-“We’re in the golden era of marketing," says Chris.
+“Marketing has more leverage now than ever," says Chris.
 “Marketing is the lever that can create growth – and a trajectory of growth – that no other function in the company can.”